-ENG 275 Science Fiction 3 0 0 3 Prerequisites: ENG 112, ENG 113, or ENG 114
+ENG 275 Science Fiction 3 0 0 3

 This course covers the relationships between science and literature through analysis of short stories and novels.
 Emphasis is placed on scientific discoveries that shaped Western culture and our changing view of the universe as reflected in science fiction literature.
 Upon completion, students should be able to trace major themes and ideas and illustrate relationships between science, world view, and science fiction literature.